KevinMaddox/micawatcher/README.md

 | --- | --- | --- |
 | key | string | The name/key previously assigned to the object via watch(). |
 ## Notes
 All variables set to be watched must be Objects.
-Because references and pointers aren't explicitly available in JavaScript (outside of how Objects are accessed), MicaWatcher cannot watch other data types, such as Numbers or Strings.
-You may create multiple MicaWatcher instances.
+Because references and pointers aren't explicitly available in JavaScript (outside of how Objects are accessed), MicaWatcher cannot watch other data types, such as Numbers or Strings.<br><br>You may create multiple MicaWatcher instances.<br><br>Backwards compatibility was not a focus with this and, as such, I used all sorts of ES6 constructs and keywords in this library.
+Please ensure you remove the watcher from your code when ready to deploy (you should anyway, given it's a debugging tool).